FLOWN

 REFLECTIONS & IMPACT

-Although direct implementation and impact metrics were limited, the work laid strong strategic foundations that position Flown for ongoing growth and enhanced user engagement.
+While direct implementation and measurable impact were limited, the work established stronger foundations for clarity, engagement, and long-term product growth.

 (06)